TribeOfBenjamin/Wheels-Up/README.md

 # Wheels Up
 This appplication tracks countries that users have visited and countries they want to visit in the future.
-It allows users to search for countries by typing in the name of that country, search by alphabetical order, or search by regions of the world.
-When searching by alphabetical order, a country card pops up with country specific information where users can then decide whether to add this country to it's list of places to visit.
-Users can also take notes on the pros/cons of that country.
+Users can search by first letter, world region, or by typing in the name of a country.
+Once searched, a list of countries display that fit the search criteria.
+The user can then add it to the list of countries they want to visit or they can see more information about that country (flag image, currency, language, etc.).
+Users can also make notes about their travels or travel plans at the bottom of the app as well.

-You can run this Application [here](https://wheels-up.herokuapp.com/).
+## Deployment
+The application is deployed on Heroku [here](https://wheels-up.herokuapp.com/).

 ## Features
 * Search for a country by name